Egoluce Brass Desk Lamp

 Manufacturer: Egoluce S.r.l., Via Isaac Newton, 12, 20016 Pero, Milan, Italy.

-Other versions: Probably.
+Other versions: This Egoluce brass desk lamp was probably in several versions.
 This lamp is model 2006, as labeled.

 Heavy high quality swing arm desk or table lamp, completely made of brass with a cast iron counterweight.